jbee/jbee.github.io/names.md

 always have a particular sound and rhythm.
 Different styles can easily be created.

-With list of 4-5 fragment sets, each having about 7-8 members on average and fragments of 1-2 characters there are several thousand names possible.
+With lists of 4-5 fragment sets, each having about 7-8 members on average and fragments of 1-2 characters there are several thousand names possible.